pedroananias/abd/README.md

-### Dependencies
+## Dependencies

-- Python 3.7.7 64-bit ou superior
+- Python >= 3.7.7 64-bit, <= 3.9.14 64-bit
-- Modules: oauth2client earthengine-api matplotlib pandas numpy requests pillow natsort geojson argparse logging joblib
+- Google Earth Engine enabled account: see https://earthengine.google.com/

+## Instalation

+To install this script and all its dependencies, execute the follow commands:

+1) Create a virtual environment: `python3 -m venv venv`
+2) Enable it: `source venv/bin/activate`
+2) Install the script dependencies: `pip install -e .`

-### Attention, before running:
+## Attention, before running this script:

 Before running the script and after installing the libraries, you must authenticate with the Google Earth Engine API using the following command: